Houston Fibroids Logo

 UAE treatment for Adenomyosis

 Adenomyosis occurs when the endometrial tissue lining the uterus moves into the muscle wall of the uterus.
 As a result, the lining of the uterus becomes thicker, which can cause the uterus to double or even triple in size.
 About 1 in 5 women may be affected by this condition.
+Hormones like estrogen seem to trigger the condition; as such, it typically resolves in the first year after menopause, when estrogen levels go down.

 Signs You May Have Adenomyosis

 Recently, in a review of adolescents with adenomyosis, study authors found many common symptoms in all 43 young women included in the study.
-First, almost all the women had some evidence of pelvic endometriosis.
+First, almost all of the women had some evidence of pelvic endometriosis.
 Their uterine walls became asymmetric.
 Many developed cysts.
 And all the young women faced heavy periods.

 Now, this study is important because it shows women of any age can develop this condition.
-And, regardless of age, other common symptoms include:
+And, regardless of age, other common adenomyosis symptoms include:

 • Heavy bleeding during the menstrual cycle